 With drip scheduling, you can literally walk your customer through each step they need to take, and ensure they aren’t overwhelmed with too much content and information off the bat.
 When you help your customers get some quick-wins, they’ll be more likely to stick with your program and achieve success with your content.
 All of this increases your chances of retaining your members and building a stable recurring revenue stream with your membership site.

-If you are interested in a deeper dive into this topic, I suggest that you listen to my podcast episode with Ali Jafarian – a developer with over 10 years of experience designing and developing world-class membership sites.
+If you are interested in a deeper dive into this area, I suggest that you listen to my upcoming podcast with Ali Jafarian – a developer with over 10 years of experience designing and developing world-class membership sites.
 I’ll be publishing the episode on Tuesday next week, so until then you can subscribe to our podcast on iTunes and check out previous episodes here.

 Eric Turnnessen is the founder of MemberMouse and the brains behind the operation.
 His absolute dedication to quality and insistence on perfection have made MemberMouse the premier WordPress membership plugin on the market today.
 Eric is known to be a clear, concise, long-term thinker, who values customer satisfaction over short term profits.
 Eric enjoys long walks on the.. oh wait, wrong profile.
 Eric has architected systems for Fortune 500 businesses such as Wal-Mart, Sony Pictures, Barnes and Noble, and British Airways.
 His attention to detail and commitment to continual improvement make MemberMouse the #1 choice for business owners looking for a reliable and scalable membership solution.